oceanum/zarrio/docs/source/contributing.rst

-Contributing to zarrify
+Contributing to zarrio
 ========================

-Thank you for considering contributing to zarrify!
+Thank you for considering contributing to zarrio!
 We welcome contributions from everyone.

 Types of Contributions
 ----------------------